 Try taking Rutin for hemorrhoids.
 When blood vessels become weak, the result can be the development of hemorrhoids.
 Rutin facilitates proper Vitamin C absorption, and is a flavonoid able to help make blood vessels stronger.
 It is most commonly found in vegetables, such as onions and broccoli, as well as in citrus fruits.
 It is advisable to take a 500mg supplement of it every day.

-Using alternating ice and heat can be the simplest way for you to help your hemorrhoids at home.
-This one-two punch of ice and heat reduces the size of the hemorrhoid and speeds the healing process.
+When it comes to relieving the discomfort of hemorrhoids, combined hot-and-cold therapy is one of your best bets.
+By swapping between the two, you should be able to reduce the size of the hemorrhoid and encourage healing.
 Each day as needed, apply an icy cold pack to the problem area for ten minutes then, following that cold pack treatment, apply a warm, moist heat pack for twenty minutes.

 Consider using witch hazel as a treatment for discomfort and pain.
 Witch hazel relieves pain because it shrinks hemorrhoid tissue.
 Witch hazel can either be applied via inclusion in a sitz bath, or by direct application using a cotton ball for a few minutes.

 Most of the time, hemorrhoids are caused by undue stress and strain of the sphincter muscles.
 For this reason, you should take care not to strain excessively during bowel movements, and you should also take steps to strengthen and tone your muscles overall for better health and strength.

 Although hemorrhoids are the most likely culprit, it is wise to see your physician for verification.
 Bleeding from the rectum can be indicative of more urgent problems, such as cancer.
 You can ease your mind by letting your doctor properly diagnose your condition.
 If you do have hemorrhoids, then your doctor can prescribe to you the best treatment for you to proceed with.